-The 29-year-old has since won his 50th cap for Ireland and added a third Test win over New Zealand to his resume with a stunning 29-20 triumph in the 2021 Autumn Nations Series.
+The 29-year-old has since won his 50th cap for Ireland, captained them for the first time and added a series win in New Zealand to his resume.

 But for all of his success, Furlong has never forgotten where it all started.

 “I think New Ross Rugby Club, the start they gave me, the friends I’ve made there, what they give from a social aspect to our family as well, it’s been a big part of my life,” he added.